Maryland County

-Maryland County is a county in the southeastern portion of Liberia.
-One of 15 counties that comprise the first-level of administrative division in the nation, it has two districts.
-Harper serves as the capital with the area of the county measuring 887 mi2.
-As of the 2022 Census, it had a population of 172,202, making it the ninth most populous county in Liberia.
+Maryland County is a county in the southeastern region of Liberia.
+One of the country’s 15 counties, it is bordered by Grand Kru County to the west, River Gee County to the north, and Ivory Coast to the east, with the Cavalla River forming part of the international boundary.
+The county’s capital is Harper, while Pleebo is its largest city.
+As of the 2022 census, Maryland County had a population of 172,202.

-Named after the State of Maryland in the United States, it was an independent country as the Republic of Maryland from 1854 until it joined Liberia in 1857.
-The most populous city in the county is Pleebo, with 22,963 residents, while Maryland's County Superintendent is Nazarine Tubman.
-The county is bordered by Grand Kru County to the west and River Gee County to the north.
-The eastern part of Maryland borders the nation of Ivory Coast (Côte d'Ivoire), separated by the Cavalla River.
+The area was established in 1834 as a colony of the Maryland State Colonization Society and later became the independent Republic of Maryland in 1854.
+Following conflict with indigenous groups, the republic was annexed by Liberia in 1857 and became Maryland County.

+The county’s economy is primarily based on agriculture, with most residents engaged in subsistence farming.
+Other economic activities include fishing, small-scale trade, and cross-border commerce with Ivory Coast.
+Despite its economic potential, development in the county is constrained by limited infrastructure and high levels of poverty.

 History

 Maryland was first established as a colony of the Maryland State Colonization Society in 1834, but was not granted independence until 1854.
 The Maryland Society had played a pivotal role in the formation of the larger American Colonization Society years before.
 Following a referendum in 1853, the colony declared its independence from the Colonization Society across the Atlantic Ocean and formed the Republic of Maryland.
 It held the land along the south coast between the Grand Cess and San Pedro Rivers.

 In 1856, the Republic of Maryland requested military aid from nearby Liberia in a war with the Grebo and Kru peoples who were resisting the Maryland settlers' efforts to control their trade in slaves.
 Liberian President Joseph Jenkins Roberts assisted the Marylanders, and a joint military campaign resulted in victory.
 Following a referendum in February 1857 the Republic of Maryland joined Liberia as Maryland County on 6 April 1857.

-During the 1970s, Maryland County was terrorized by ritual killings.
+During the 1970s, Maryland County experienced a series of ritual killings.
 The crimes have been regarded as "Liberia's most notorious ritual killing case" due to the number of murders, the involvement of high-ranking government officials, and their subsequent public executions.

 In 1984, the territorial boundaries of Maryland County were altered when the Kru Coast Territory, previously administered as part of the county, was detached and merged with the Sasstown Territory of Sinoe County to form Grand Kru County.
 The reorganization was implemented under People’s Redemption Council (PRC) Decree No. 87, which abolished the two territories and established Grand Kru County with Barclayville as its capital.